Bernard Natan: Takeover of Pathé

 In late February 1929, Bernard Natan acquired the production and exhibition businesses of Pathé, then the largest French motion picture company.
 He agreed to merge his own studio, Rapid Film (then worth 25 million francs), with Pathé in exchange for 50 million francs in shares.
 The remaining shares were purchased with funding from a consortium of banks, bonds (to be paid with income from Pathé), and a 10 percent ownership in Pathé by the banks.
-After the merger, Natan renamed the company Pathé-Natan (sometimes also credited as Pathé-Cinéma).Abel, Richard.
-The Red Rooster Scare: Making Cinema American, 1900–1910.
-Berkeley: University of California Press, 1999.
+After the merger, Natan renamed the company Pathé-Natan (sometimes also credited as Pathé-Cinéma).

-Pathé was already in substantial financial trouble when Natan took control.
+Pathe was already in substantial financial trouble when Natan took control.
 Studio founder Charles Pathé had been selling assets for several years to boost investor value and keep the studio's cash flow healthy.
 The company's founder had even sold Pathé's name and "rooster" trademark to other companies in return for a mere 2 percent of revenues generated by them.
 Natan had the bad luck to take charge of the studio just as the Great Depression convulsed the French economy.

 Natan attempted to steady Pathé's finances and implement modern film industry practices at the studio.
 Natan acquired another film studio, Société des Cinéromans, from Arthur Bernède and Gaston Leroux, which enabled Pathé to expand into projector and electronics manufacturing.
 He also bought the Fornier chain of motion picture theaters and rapidly expanded the chain's nationwide presence.
 The French press, however, attacked Natan mercilessly for his stewardship of Pathé.
 Many of these attacks were antisemitic and contained veiled homophobic allusions to Natan's supposed sexuality.

 Pathé-Natan did well under Natan's guidance.
 Between 1930 and 1935, despite the world economic crisis, the company made 100 million francs in profits and produced and released more than 60 feature films (just as many films as major American studios produced at the time).
 He resumed production of the newsreel Pathé News, which had not been produced since 1927.